Treatment of localized breast cancer

 Radiotherapy

-Radiotherapy uses ionizing radiation (photons and/or electrons) which primarily acts by breaking the DNA strands within the nucleus, thus preventing cell multiplication.
+Radiotherapy is a key step in the management of the majority of patients with breast cancer.
+It uses ionizing radiation (photons and/or electrons) which primarily acts by breaking the DNA strands within the nucleus, thus preventing cell multiplication.
 Radiotherapy is indicated after surgery to reduce the risk of local and/or regional recurrence of breast cancer.

 ► Learn more about radiotherapy in breast cancer